quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-security-concerns.md

 The key-combination `CTRL-SHIFT-I` (or `ALT-CMD-I` on Mac) will open the dev tools and enable inspection of the application.
 It will even enable some degree of modification.
 Prevent the simple `evil maid` attack by catching these keypresses and `return false`.

 #### Publish checksums
+When you have built your binary blobs and want to publish them e.g. on GitHub, use `shasum` and post these results somewhere prominent (like on the GitHub release page for your project) and potentially on a public blockchain, such as Steem.
 ```bash
 $ shasum -a 256 myApp-v1.0.0_darwin-x64.dmg
 40ed03e0fb3c422e554c7e75d41ba71405a4a49d560b1bf92a00ea6f5cbd8daa myApp-v1.0.0_darwin-x64.dmg
 ```
-When you have built your binary blobs and want to publish them e.g. on GitHub, use `shasum` and post these results somewhere prominent (like on the GitHub release page for your project) and potentially on a public blockchain, such as Steem.

-As an exercise for the reader, when the app runs for the first time, have it run shasum on itself and compare that result with a public resource.
+One good pattern is when the app runs for the first time, have it run shasum on itself and compare that result with a public resource.
 This is great in combination with a license validation scheme.

 #### Sign the builds
 Although not a hard requirement for sharing your app, signing code is a best practice - and it is required by both the MacOS and Windows stores.
 Read more about it at this [official Electron tutorial](https://electronjs.org/docs/tutorial/code-signing).

 #### Use SNYK
 [Snyk.io](https://snyk.io) is a service, CLI and even GitHub integration bot that tracks vulnerabilities in node modules by comparing the dependencies in your package.json with its list of compromised modules.
 In many cases their service can recommend minimum update versions or even provide modules that they themselves have patched.
+They also undertake research and vulnerability disclosure.
+For an example of something that should scare the socks off of you if you are doing anything with compressed files (zip, tar, etc.) check out their [writeup](https://snyk.io/research/zip-slip-vulnerability) and [list of affected software](https://github.com/snyk/zip-slip-vulnerability).

 #### For the truly paranoid